 Daniela Irrera is Associate Professor of International Relations at the Department of Political and Social Sciences, where she serves as Erasmus Coordinator and Deputy Director for Internationalization and Research.
 She is Secretary General of the Italian Political Science Association (SISP) and President of the European Peace Research Association (EuPRA).
-As an expert of NGOs, Irrera will particularly be involved in the work of WP5, where she will work on the shortlisting of CSOs involved in the field of international protection and the findings generated from the surveys.
+As an expert of NGOs, Irrera is particularly involved in the work of WP5, where she works on the shortlisting of CSOs involved in the field of international protection and the findings generated from the surveys.

 Photo: the University of Catania